-I gathered everything we wanted to keep with us and put it in one corner with a LEAVE sign attached to it so the shippers knew not to touch it.
+I gathered everything we wanted to keep with us and put it in one corner with a big ‘LEAVE’ sign attached to it so the shippers knew not to touch it.
 I also took things that we needed to keep for the house clean up and put them in the shed so the shippers wouldn’t accidentally pack them.

 Top tip: Unless you’ve specifically asked your shippers to quote for dismantling furniture, assume that you need to do it.
 So any beds, tables or cots that are coming with you will need taking apart before they arrive.
 If you are taking things apart yourself, don’t pack all of your tools up yet as you’ll be needing them!

 On the day the international shippers arrive…

-When the shippers arrive, you can walk them around the house and show them the stuff you want them to take and which things you DON’T want them to touch (e.g. food in the pantry and your corner of things that are going with you which are clearly marked with a LEAVE sign) and you can ask them to leave certain things until the end like the sofa so you have somewhere to sit, and kitchen things so you have somewhere to make food and drinks.
+When the international moving company arrives, you can walk them around the house and show them the stuff you want them to take and which things you DON’T want them to touch (e.g. food in the pantry and the pile of things that are going with you which are clearly marked with a LEAVE sign).
+You can ask them to leave certain things until the end like the sofa so you have somewhere to sit, and kitchen things so you have somewhere to make food and drinks.
 Leaving the kettle and mugs til the end is essential, as is having a few packets of biscuits as your team of packers will appreciate being able to refuel.

-The shippers work as a team, tackling different rooms and they pack at a crazy speed so you won’t be able to be everywhere watching them telling them as they go.
+The international shippers work as a team, tackling different rooms and they pack at a crazy speed so you won’t be able to be everywhere watching them telling them as they go.
 You need to be organised otherwise you’ll blink and they’ll have packed something you were hoping to keep out.